NIEYALI/Thesis_Yali/README.md

 ### What is this repository for? ###

-* PhD/Licentiate template in Electronics Design Department
+* PhD/Licentiate template in Department Computer and Electrical Engineering (DET)

 ### How do I get set up? ###